aws-samples/aws-serverless-airline-booking/src/backend/loyalty/README.md

 ### Get and Ingest functions

 `Get` function fetches loyalty data from DynamoDB and calculates tier progress. `Ingest` calculates loyalty points from a confirmed booking.

-#### Configuration

-Both functions use `TABLE_NAME` as environment variable. `Get` function is invoked via API Gateway. `Ingest` function is invoked via SNS topic.
+Both use `TABLE_NAME` as environment variable. `Get` function is invoked via API Gateway. `Ingest` function is invoked via SNS topic.

+No custom metrics being emitted as of now.

 ## Integrations